2001 Tax Tips for Musicians

 That your job requires you to wear expensive clothing is not, according to the IRS, a basis for deducting the cost of the clothes, if the clothing is suitable for wear off the job.
 Deductions have been allowed to musicians for formal wear and the costs of theatrical clothing and accessories, if these items are not suitable for ordinary use.

-- The standard mileage rate for business use of your car is 32.5 cents a mile for all business miles.
+- The standard mileage rate for business use of your car is 34.5 cents for all business miles.